stanfordpython/python-labs/lab3-functions.md

 ## Investigating Function Objects

-At the end of Monday's class, we explored some of the attributes of function objects.
+At the end of Tuesday's class, we mentioned some of the attributes of function objects.
 We'll explore several of these attributes more in depth here.

 Usually, this information isn't particularly useful for practitioners (you'll rarely want to hack around with the internals of functions), but even seeing that you *can* in Python is very cool.